Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 Recursive zkSNARKs take the concept of zkSNARKs a step further.
 In recursive zkSNARKs, you can prove that you have a valid proof (or multiple proofs) of a statement, without actually knowing the original statement or the details of the proof itself.
 This is like proving that a chain of logic or a series of statements is correct, without needing to know all the details of each individual statement.

-This enables a myriad of use-cases that are infesable with regular zkSNARKs.
+This enables a myriad of use-cases that are infeasible with regular zkSNARKs.
 Over the remainder of this blog post, we will continue deepening our understanding of recursive zkSNARKs, and explore how they are used in Zero-Knowledge applications.
 In fact, very soon we will be writing our own Zero-Knowledge application using recursive zkSNARKs, and analyzing what exactly is visible to the verifier when a recursive proof is passed as a private input in a zkSNARKS circuit.